 For under $20, you can get your favorite hiker enough electrolytes for 40 hikes!
-That’s way cheaper than 40 Gatorades…
+Of course, that’s way cheaper than 40 Gatorades.

-Another one of the 10 essentials is a pocket knife or multi-tool.
+Another one of the ten essentials is a pocket knife or multi-tool.
 A multi-tool can help a hiker repair gear, perform first aid, or start a fire if stuck in the wilderness.

 Gifts for the Hiker That Has It All